The PharmD is a full-time four-year program.

 No. The PharmD program is a traditional, full-time, four-year program.

-It typically takes three years to complete the 90 semester hours of pre-pharmacy course work.
+It typically takes five semesters to complete the 72 semester hours of pre-pharmacy course work.

 We encourage applicants to have volunteer or paid experience working with patients in a pharmacy or health-related setting (hospital, nursing home, etc.).
 While such experiences are not required, adequate demonstration of your knowledge of the profession is most certainly required.